KhalidMT1/khalid-portfolio/README.md

 # khalid-portfolio
-Hello, Here I will put new codes regulary to practice and polish my skills
+Hello Github, Here I will put new codes regulary to practice and polish my skills